 California is unique among the states in very explicitly prohibiting all licensed professionals from forming any kind of limited liability company (LLC).
 In every other state, at least some kinds—and often many kinds—of licensed professionals are permitted to form either a standard LLC or, in many cases, a more specific entity called a professional limited liability company (PLLC).
 (The term PLLC is often used for any LLC formed by licensed professionals and offering professional services.)
 In other states, a PLLC is a popular business structure, because it simultaneously protects its owners from several important types of liability (as with a corporation), but also may provide certain tax advantages (as with a partnership or sole proprietorship).

-If you are not licensed in one of these three professions, you won’t be able to form an LLP in California.
+If you are not licensed in one of these two professions, you won't be able to form an LLP in California.
 In that case, your best remaining option most likely will be to form a professional corporation (see below).
-(In other states, where PLLCs are permitted, they are also sometimes limited to certain professions, though generally more than just the three listed above in relation to California LLPs.)
+(In other states, where PLLCs are permitted, they are also sometimes limited to certain professions, though generally more than just the two listed above in relation to California LLPs.)
+Effective January 1, 2019, architecture is no longer included on the list of professions that are allowed to form an LLP in California.

 An LLP in California provides more or less the same benefits as a PLLC would in another state.
 Most notably: